 - Bare Your Midriff: Sara does this twice in the film, albeit briefly.
-After seeing her fiancÚ perform, she runs home in the rain and wears a shirt that exposes her belly and belly button and continues wearing it during a deleted scene.
+After seeing her fiancÚ perform, she runs through Chinatown during heavy rain rain and wears a shirt that exposes her belly and belly button.
 Later, Sara gets out of a cab that is stuck in a traffic jam and starts to run between the cars to get to a wedding.
 After a few flashes of bare skin due to her fluttering buttoned top, her top rides up and gives us a brief but lovely shot of her exposed belly and belly button.

 - Because Destiny Says So: The entire premise of the film

 - Beta Couple: Dean and Courtney, according to Jonathan, though they eventually split up.
 Dean tries to fix things up, though.

 - Boy Meets Girl: It's John Cusack, what do you expect?

 - Chekhov's Gun: The gloves do more than just bring them together; Jonathan's glove helps him in his search for Sara.

 - Contrived Coincidence: All the events that prevent Jonathan from finding with Sarah in NYC (and vice-versa), with some of them being far more believable than others

 - Double Meaning Title: "Serendipity" is both a restaurant that is the site of Jonathan and Sarah's first date and the premise of the film (luck; good fortune; fate.)

 - I Will Find You